emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 ### Changes in Ember Data 2.18

-Ember.js Data 2.18 contains no new features.
+Ember Data 2.18 contains no new features.
 The changes introduced in Ember Data 2.18 mostly focus on bug fixes and improved documentation.

 #### Deprecations in Ember Data 2.18